ShaunCurtis/Blazr.ExploringServices/Readme.md

 IServiceProvider serviceProvider = app.Services;
 ```

 But there's no provided mechanism to access this `IServiceProvider` from normal code.

-The temptation is to do something like this:
+*DON'T* be tempted to do something like this:

 ```csharp